jeremyfelt/multisite-notes/network-classification.md

 1. A check for multisite is performed before any site deletion logic is processed.
 	* This is applicable to open and closed networks.

+## wp-admin/my-sites.php

+1. A check for multisite is performed before showing the My Sites page.
+	* This is applicable to open and closed networks.